-If the woman is below the age of 40, she has entered premature menopause.
-This can increase her risk of osteoporosis, Alzheimer’s disease and heart disease, due to the loss of the protective hormone, estrogen.
+If the woman who has undergone the hysterectomy is below the age of 40, she has entered premature menopause.
+Premature menopause can increase the woman's risk of osteoporosis, Alzheimer’s disease, and heart disease as a result of the loss of the protective hormone estrogen.

-The physician may prescribe estrogen replacement therapy to alleviate the symptoms or alternative medications to prevent osteoporosis.
-Which measure is chosen, depends on coexisting medical conditions.
-For instance, if the woman has had liver disease, breast cancer or a strong family history of these conditions, hormone replacement may not be the best option for her.
+In cases of premature menopause, the treating clinician may prescribe estrogen replacement therapy to alleviate the symptoms or alternative medications to prevent osteoporosis.
+The presence of certain coexisting medical conditions can determine which therapy is used in these cases.
+For example, if the woman has a history of liver disease or breast cancer, or has a strong family history of either of these conditions, hormone replacement may not be the best option.

 Reduced sexual drive

-Since women differ, it is not possible to predict the effect of a hysterectomy on the sexual drive of an individual woman.
-However, many women report increased enjoyment of sex after a hysterectomy, especially if the operation was done to relieve major bleeding or for painful conditions of the uterus.
-Women who have had as many children as they desire, may enjoy the freedom that comes with knowing they can no longer become pregnant.
+Since women differ, it is not possible to predict the effect of a hysterectomy on the sexual drive of each individual woman.
+However, many women report increased enjoyment of sex after a hysterectomy, especially if the operation was done to relieve major bleeding or as a treatment for painful conditions of the uterus.
+Women who have had as many children as they desire may enjoy the freedom that comes with knowing that they can no longer become pregnant.

-Some women feel depressed at the thought that they have lost their uterus or that they are incapable of bearing children.
-Others resent the loss of their monthly periods.
-This may precipitate depression of varying degrees.
+Some women might feel depressed at the thought that they have lost their uterus or that they are incapable of bearing children.
+Others might resent the loss of their monthly periods.
+Regardless of the route of the problem, a hysterectomy may precipitate depression of varying degrees.

 After a hysterectomy, some women may complain of constipation.
 This is usually temporary and may be prevented by increasing the amount of fiber and fruit in the diet.
 At first, a laxative may be helpful in order to avoid straining when defecating, which might slow down healing.
 Gentle abdominal pressure may also help to evacuate the bowels more easily in some cases.

-While a moderate amount of vaginal discharge (less than during a monthly period) is normal for up to six weeks, some women may report heavy bleeding, passing clots or having a strong-smelling discharge.
-These may indicate complications of some kind, and should be reported to the doctor.
+A moderate amount of vaginal discharge that is less than what occurs during a monthly period is normal for up to six weeks.
+However, some women may report heavy bleeding, passing clots, or having a strong-smelling discharge.
+These may indicate complications of some kind and should be reported to the treating clinician immediately.